- 1 Why start a blog in Kenya / Why start a website in Kenya (does it make any business sense)?

 Note that for things like domain registration & hosting, you will have to pay for those yourself.

-Go to the classifieds page to start your search.
+Go to the homepage to start your search.